HorstBaerbel/GBA-image-tools/README.md

 * Improve docs / README
 * Use cxxopts in all tools
 * Add --addcolor option to compressvideo
-* Add --movecolor option to img2h and compressvideo
+* Add --movecolor option to compressvideo

 ## Convert images / videos to GBA formats